Vung Tau→Con Dao New Big Ferry

 Vũng Tàu: Cầu Đá Port [MAP]

 Just north of pretty Bãi Trước beach, Cầu Đá port is about as central as you can be on the Vũng Tàu seafront.
-Easily accessible by motorbike taxi, ride hailing car, on even on foot along the attractive seafront road, Cầu Đá is a rather bizarre modern structure – presumably representing waves or ripples on the ocean – jutting over the sea.
+Easily accessible by motorbike taxi, ride hailing bike, or even on foot along the attractive seafront road, Cầu Đá is a rather bizarre modern structure – presumably representing waves or ripples on the ocean – jutting over the sea.
 There’s a gas station, fast food restaurants, cafes, long- and short-term motorbike and car parking, and ticket kiosks.
 It should be fairly easy to navigate for most travellers.
 The Côn Đảo Express ticket office is just inside the central front entrance; parking is on the right of the main port building as you enter from the road; the ferry pier is at the north end of the port complex.
 Metered taxis queue up to meet the boats or you can book a pick-up through a ride hailing app, such as Grab.
 If you have your own wheels, the long-term parking lot has its day/night rates clearly listed in English as you enter the lot.
 Overall, the experience of using this port should be easy and efficient.

 Vung Tau-Con Dao Express Ferry